Marino Lucas: Tasmanian Theatres

 In 1907 Marino Lucas arrived in Hobart, Tasmania.
 His involvement with the entertainment industry continued, and he not only built but operated theatres, at one stage acting as the manager of the Grand Tivoli Vaudeville Company.
 He also became involved in cinema and participated in the making of a film.

 In 1911 Marino Lucas succeeded in building the Princess Theatre of his own design in Brisbane Street, Launceston, at a cost of between £14,000 and £15,000.

 All the work except for the stamped metal ceilings was carried out in Launceston, with Messrs J & T Gunn as the contractors for the building, decoration and electric lighting.

-With a capacity audience of almost 1,770 patrons, the Princess Theatre was described in the Daily Telegraph newspaper at the time as "the only theatre in Tasmania with such up-to-date appliances, and which are equal to any in other states."
+With a capacity audience of almost 1,770 patrons, the Princess Theatre was described in The Examiner newspaper at the time as "the only theatre in Tasmania with such up-to-date appliances, and which are equal to any in other states."

 Lucas returned to Melbourne in 1913, remaining there until 1916.
 Again moving to Launceston he built another theatre, the Majestic Theatre, which opened in 1917 and was influenced by Lucas' Ithacecian roots.
 "The architecture is Grecian," commented the Launceston Daily Telegraph, "and at the top one can see glimpses of the ancient Pantheon style."

 The paper concluded that the Majestic Theatre was one of the most modern in Australia.
 Lucas nominated himself as a picture theatre proprietor aged 47.

-Finally returning to Melbourne in the early 1920s, Lucas purchased the Fairholme mansion in Alexandra Street, St. Kilda East.
+Finally returning to Melbourne in the early 1920s, Lucas purchased the Fairholme mansion in Alexandra Street, St Kilda East.
 He subsequently subdivided a portion of the north-eastern section of the grounds and built five residential houses in the California Bungalow style.
 After his death on 28 September 1931 at the height of the Great Depression, the mansion was sold, becoming a reception hall.
 Today it is modified for use as the Rabbinical College of Australia & NZ.